 Reducing liability after incidents

-Common Legal Issues Caused by Poor Fire System Maintenance
+Common Legal Issues Caused by Poor Maintenance

 Enforcement notices and fines

 Fire authorities have the power to issue improvement or prohibition notices if systems are found to be faulty or poorly maintained.
 These notices can require costly upgrades or restrict the use of the premises until issues are resolved.
+Regular servicing helps identify and correct problems before they reach this stage.

 Civil claims from staff or customers

 If someone is injured during a fire and systems fail due to poor maintenance, businesses may face civil claims.
 Claimants often argue that injuries could have been avoided if fire alarms or emergency lighting had worked correctly.
+Proper servicing significantly reduces this risk.

 How Fire Alarm Servicing Protects Your Business